AP Explains: What will a Hollywood writers' strike mean?

 Continue Reading Below

-Negotiations resumed Tuesday as the union and the Alliance of Motion Picture and Television Producers grapple over issues including compensation and health care.
+That the Writers Guild of America and the Alliance of Motion Picture and Television Producers talked over the weekend and planned to resume Monday was a hopeful sign.
+The current contract expires at midnight PDT Monday.

+But with both sides observing a strict news blackout, there was no official indication of how close they are to a deal on key issues including compensation and health care.

+The producers reportedly have agreed to contribute more to the guild's health plan and increase earnings for writers working on series with fewer episodes.

 The previous writers' strike lasted 100 days in 2007-08 and was costly to the businesses that serve Hollywood and to consumers expecting to be entertained.